Senior Dogs: Proper Care and What to Expect

 This can include general degenerative diseases like arthritis, dental care, decrease in control of their bladder, lumps that change in size or shape, etc.

 There are several signs to look out for in your senior dog such as slowing down, unwillingness to exercise or eat, excessive sleeping and unusual behaviours.
-Whilst these can be deemed normal in a senior dog, they may also be common alerts that something is wrong.
+Whilst these can be deemed a normal part of caring for old dogs, they may also be common alerts that something is wrong.

-Check here for a list of red flags that you should be extra careful to look out for:
+Check here for a list of red flags that you should be extra careful to look out for in regards to elderly dog care:

 Of course, your main concern should be any medical issues.
 After all, this is may be something that is out of your control and needs medical attention.
 If this is the case, you would need to contact your vet straight away.

-A great way to keep their optimal health up and prolong many complications is to use supplements.
-Luckily, that's where Petz Park's specialities lie!
+A great way to keep your elderly dog in optimal health up and prolong many complications is to use supplements.
+Luckily, that's where Petz Park’s specialities lie!

 The most important thing for you to do in order to help your senior dog is to love them the same as you always have.
 Don’t make a fuss and give them more attention than they are used to – this could make them more dependent on you than they need to be.
 Don’t show them any less attention as you may confuse them and they may develop a form of depression or separation anxiety.